 The major threat is the loss of large bromeliad-covered trees, particularly as habitat is being lost due to expanding agriculture, human settlements, and wood extraction.

-It may occur in Parque Nacional Canon del Río Blanco, although this requires confirmation.
+This species may occur in Cañon del Río Blanco National Park, although this requires confirmation.
 This species is protected by Mexican law under the "Special Protection" category (Pr).

 Red List Status